cairneym/DefenceInDepth/README.md

 ## Part 1 : Securing the Platform

-The first part of this workshop focusses on the Azure Platform, and the services and resources that exist there to help secure your Azure SQL Databases.
+The first part of this workshop focuses on the Azure Platform, and the services and resources that exist there to help secure your Azure SQL Databases.
 Our plan for the workshop is to start from a very vanilla implementation of Azure SQL Database and then progressively harden it through each of the exercises.

 You will learn what components can make a difference and will develop ARM templates to use to deploy these additional components properly configured.